MephistoDevelop/graphql-typescript/README.md

 nodemon to automatically restart the server whenever we make changes to the code

 > npm install -D typescript ts-node nodemon

+To use Mysql or PsSQl Database Engine on the project we need to install the driver for Node.js using this command:

+> npm install psql